ANNOTATING ART WITH TIMELINE

 At the end of the project, the class will have generated an annotated timeline of how Renau imagined the progression of foundational moments from Spanish history.

 Individually, students will identify an event that has been excluded from this telling of Spanish history.

 NARRATIVE: Write a 3-to-5-page analysis in Spanish in which you explain:

 • Who was involved?

-• Does this event provide a voice for a marginalized population?
+• Does this event provide representation or context for a traditionally marginalized population?

 • What happened at this event?

-• How does the event contribute to the Spanish historical narrative: Does the inclusion of this event change the mural’s message?
+• How does the event contribute to the Spanish historical narrative: Would the inclusion of this event change the mural’s message?
 How?

 • What does including this event in the narrative contribute to our understanding of how history is composed?

 • Why did you choose this event?